dallasfoley/progress-tracker-frontend/README.md

 5. Next.js Router Cache (Client-Side).

    This is a client-side, in-memory store of the RSC payload of route segments, split by layouts, loading states, and pages.
 When a user navigates between routes, Next.js caches the visited route segments and prefetches the routes the user is likely to navigate to from the Full Route Cache.
 This results in instant back/forward navigation, no full-page reload between navigations, and preservation of browser state and React state in shared layouts.
+The Router Cache is what enables prefetching.

 ## Prefetching

+When navigating between routes, the browser requests assets for the page like HTML and JavaScript files.
+Prefetching is the process of fetching these resources ahead of time, before you navigate to a new route.

+Next.js automatically splits your application into smaller JavaScript chunks based on routes.
+Instead of loading all the code upfront like traditional SPAs, only the code needed for the current route is loaded.
+This reduces the initial load time while other parts of the app are loaded in the background.
+By the time you click the link, the resources for the new route have already been loaded into the browser cache.

+When navigating to the new page, there's no full page reload or browser loading spinner.
+Instead, Next.js performs a client-side transition, making the page navigation feel instant.

+Traditionally, navigation to a server-rendered page triggers a full page load.
+This clears state, resets scroll position, and blocks interactivity.

+Next.js avoids this with client-side transitions using the <Link> component.
+Instead of reloading the page, it updates the content dynamically by:

+1. Keeping any shared layouts and UI.
+2. Replacing the current page with the prefetched loading state or a new page if available.

+Client-side transitions are what makes a server-rendered apps feel like client-rendered apps.
+And when paired with prefetching and streaming, it enables fast transitions, even for dynamic routes.

+Using PPR we optimize this further by dividing a page into a static shell and a streamed dynamic section:

+The shell, which can be prefetched, streams immediately Dynamic data streams when ready
+Data invalidations (revalidateTag, revalidatePath) silently refresh associated prefetches

+## How it all comes together

+In Next.js, Layouts and Pages are React Server Components by default.
+On initial and subsequent navigations, the Server Component Payload is generated on the server before being sent to the client.

+There are two types of server rendering, based on when it happens:

+Static Rendering (or Prerendering) happens at build time or during revalidation and the result is cached.
+Dynamic Rendering happens at request time in response to a client request.
+The trade-off of server rendering is that the client must wait for the server to respond before the new route can be shown.
+Next.js addresses this delay by prefetching routes the user is likely to visit and performing client-side transitions.

 ## Authentication and Authorization